A-Cobra/angular/user-management-system/README.md

 ## Conclusions

-Overall, the Employee Management System built with Angular provides a comprehensive solution for managing employee data.
-Its features, including template-driven forms and JSON API simulation, facilitate efficient employee record management, empowering administrators to create, view, edit, and remove employee information with ease.
+Overall, the user Management System built with Angular provides a comprehensive solution for managing user data.
+Its features, including template-driven forms and JSON API simulation, facilitate efficient user record management, empowering administrators to create, view, edit, and remove user information with ease.